Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Username: publicPassword: 1234 Click to open webcam.

-Yes, all Virginia voters are required to show photo identification when they go to the polls to vote.
-You can use your valid Virginia driver's license, DMV issued photo identification card, valid United States passport, valid employee photo identification card, valid Virginia college or university student photo identification card or other government issued photo identification card.
+Yes, all Virginia voters are required to show acceptable identification when they go to the polls to vote.
+You can use your Virginia driver’s license, DMV issued photo identification card, valid United States passport, valid employee photo identification card, valid Virginia college or university student photo identification card or other government issued photo identification card.
+You may also use a copy of a current utility bill, bank statement, government check, paycheck, voter registration notice, or other government document containing the name and address of the voter.

 1) A change of address has to be made in person or in writing.
 2) Voter can complete a Virginia Voter Registration Application.
 3) Complete the back of their old voter card.
 4) Write a note and send it into our office.